DJDanl/cpp-docs.pt-br/docs/standard-library/ostrstream-class.md

 ### <a name="remarks"></a>Comentários

-A função membro retorna o endereço do buffer de fluxo armazenado do tipo `pointer` à [strstreambuf](../standard-library/strstreambuf-class.md).
+A função membro retorna o endereço do buffer de fluxo armazenado do tipo `pointer` para [strstreambuf](../standard-library/strstreambuf-class.md).

 ### <a name="example"></a>Exemplo